dvu4/dvu4.github.io/_posts/2019-07-22-chicago-crash.md

 <!--- Model Selection
 ----------- --->

-Based on the exploratory analysis, here are the features I use as independent variabels to fit model :
+Based on the exploratory analysis, here are the features I use as independent variables to fit model :

 - `percent_accident_at_night` -- percentage of accident at night
 - `percent_accident_in_snow`  -- percentage of accident in snow